erroronline1/caro/readme.md

     mark_bulk-.->|no|prepared_orders;
     prepared_orders-.->add_product;
 ```
 Initialized incorporations are marked as approved by all applicable permissions/roles of the starting user.
 They may still have to be fully approved by defined authorized roles.
-Sample checks are added to the records.
-New checks trigger a sytem message to these users.
-Defined authorized users can revoke the sample check from within the [evaluation and summary-module](#regulatory-evaluations-and-summaries).
+Sample checks are added to product.
+New checks trigger a system message to these users.
+Defined authorized users can revoke the sample check from within the [evaluation and summary-module](#regulatory-evaluations-and-summaries) and the [product editor](#vendor-and-product-management).

 [Content](#content)